-Transmission classification was defined and classified by WHO.[1]
-"Community transmission" refers to the phenomenon of increasing positives in routine screenings or of a large number of patients with unclear paths of transmission.
+\Transmission classification was defined and classified by WHO.
 "Local transmission" refers to the phenomenon of local infection.
 "Imported cases only" refers to the phenomenon of patients infected outside the reported location.
 "Under investigation" refers to the situation that the transmission type of the location was unknown.
-China was classified as community transmission.
-The transmission of infected countries outside China were classified by WHO.